Why Photography is Key For Your Small Business...

 If you're running a small business solo it's very likely you're doing it all, maker, photographer, marketing, customer service and everything in between.
-Sometimes it can be hard to know what to invest in to take the pressure off and free up time for your actual job.
-And, tricky to know when exactly is the right time to pay for a professional.
-I can only speak from personal experience but here's why I think photography could be that thing to invest in this year.
+Sometimes it can be hard to know what to focus on to take your business to the next level, or what to invest in to take the pressure off and free up time for your actual job.
+As a small creative business I can only speak from personal experience but here's why I think photography should be the thing to nail in this year, and how professional photography had a huge impact on my business, Botanical Boheme.

 Blurry photos, poor composition, dodgy angles, strange lighting or simply 'meh', some photos just don't quite cut it for the gram, let alone a website or an online store where you are supposed to be attracting customers.
 You spend so long creating those beautiful products, they need that beautiful photography to do them justice.